Garden design for overlooked gardens: 3 garden designer techniques to make a garden feel more private

 Yes, a good garden can offer a degree of separation from the demands of busy working lives, but if we feel overlooked by our neighbours whilst we're out there we will never feel truly relaxed.

-But there are things that good garden design can do to help, so here are three ways to reduce the feeling of being overlooked in your garden:
+But there are things that good garden design can do to help, so here are three ways to reduce the feeling of being overlooked in our garden:

 1. Designing our seating areas: where would you like to sit?

 Sure, most of us are naturally curious (some of us may even be a bit nosey), but the vast majority of us have plenty of better things to do with our time.
-I accept, of course, that there are always going to be exceptions to the rule, but they are usually just that- exceptions.
-So, if we can accept the notion that our neighbours aren’t watching our every move, we can then start to think about how we can reduce the amount of times that we are reminded that they are there in the first place.
+We accept, of course, that there are always going to be exceptions to the rule, but they are usually just that- exceptions.
+So, if we can acknowledge that our neighbours aren’t watching our every move, we can then start to think about how we can reduce the amount of times that we are reminded that they are there in the first place.

 2. Hide and distract: using garden design to reduce the visual impact of our neighbours